mendix/docs/content/refguide/consistency-errors-pages.md

 You can specify an **On Click Event** for different widgets, for example, for buttons or images.

-The most common consistency errors are connected with not configuring the on click event entirely.
+The most common consistency errors are connected with not configuring the on click event.

 To fix the consistency errors, finish configuring the on click event (for example, for an on click event **Show a page**, select a particular page that should open), or change the on click action.